h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 ![launch-experiment-drop-columns](assets/launch-experiment-drop-columns.jpg)

 9. Let’s drop the following columns since, under fair lending regulations, we should not consider these demographic factors in how we treat and analyze a customer.
-Additionally, **Limit_Bal** has some adverse action considerations, and this variable is usually dictated internally, and therefore, we will also dropp it.
+Additionally, **Limit_Bal** has some adverse action considerations, and this variable is usually dictated internally, and therefore, we will also drop it.
 Click **Done**.

 ![launch-experiment-drop-columns-2](assets/launch-experiment-drop-columns-2.jpg)